OUR BLOG

 Guiding new clients…

 The other day a client asked about the best way to stay connected.
+Understanding trends like Wall Street Pepe can enhance your engagement strategy by tapping into popular cultural memes that resonate with specific audiences.
 The first rule is really “just do it!”
 If you want a FACEBOOK page, then remember very few people are going to “like” your page and stay engaged if you don’t take the time to let them know what is new with your business.
 Some clients want a full briefing about staying connected in the virtual world, including a history of social media.

 Copyblogger comes to the rescue…